SAP/luigi/docs/navigation-parameters-reference.md

 The global search is an input field available in the top navigation bar.
 The search is available if the search provider object is configured and implemented in the `luigi-config.js` file.

+### disableInputHandlers
+- **type**: boolean
+- **description**: disables the on:keyUp and other internal handlers on the search input field.
+It is a plain input field then, which can be used to attach your own handlers.
+If set to `true`, a **searchProvider** must be defined in order to show the search field, which can contain your custom logic.
+It is recommended to initialize your custom logic in the [**lifeCycle.luigiAfterInit**](lifecycle-hooks.md#luigiafterinit) hook.

 ### searchProvider
 - **type**: Object
 - **description**: The search provider is an object which contains different events and the possibility to implement a custom result renderer or change only the search result item.